-Berkshire Bank Hockey Night In New England: Projected Bruins-Penguins Lines, Pairings
+NESN

 Hughes will skate on the Bruins’ banged-up fourth line, as Par Lindholm and Joakim Nordstrom remain out, while David Backes also will miss the game after getting hurt in a nasty collision with Ottawa’s Scott Sabourin on Saturday night.

-Here are the projected lines with Boston’s Jaroslav Halak expected to start in net opposite Penguins goalie Matt Murray.
+Here are the projected lines with Boston’s Jaroslav Halak expected to start in net opposite Penguins goalie Matt Murray:

 BOSTON BRUINS (10-1-2)